-- Again, a request was made to rename these instances as solvable and in 2016 on a slightly larger set and with both 12 and 48 threads, Gurobi was fastest with CPLEX ten to twenty percent slower Link. - Also, a quite strong non-commercial code that had been developed unnoticed was included, MIPCL. (was meanwhile bought by Huawei) - Another noteworthy event in the intermediate history period was the publication of another instance set, CBLIB • Link.
+- Again, a request was made to rename these instances as solvable and in 2016 on a slightly larger set and with both 12 and 48 threads. - All codes were upgraded.
+In 2017 Gurobi maintained its lead (Link). - Also, a quite strong non-commercial code that had been developed unnoticed was included, MIPCL. (was meanwhile bought by Huawei) - Another noteworthy event in the intermediate history period was the publication of another instance set, CBLIB Link.
 It formed the basis of new benchmarks in the categories SOCP and MISOCP.